Shaft (company): 2004–2016: Kubota and Team Shinbo era

 The early-to-mid 2010s brought more changes to the studio's creative staff and the studio itself.
 For one, 2015 was the year Shaft reorganized from a yūgen-gaisha to a kabushiki-gaisha.
 Several directors also ended up leaving around this time, such as Kenichi Ishikura after serving as assistant director on Mahō Sensei Negima!
 Anime Final in 2011, Shinichi Omata around 2012, and Naoyuki Tatsuwa after he directed Gourmet Girl Graffiti in 2015.
 A number of other notable directors were brought into the studio around this time, however, such as directors Yuki Yase, Kenjirou Okada, Hajime Ootani, and Midori Yoshizawa.
 Tatsuya Oishi disappeared from the public spotlight in the early 2010s after he began production on the Kizumonogatari film trilogy, which was released in 2016 and 2017.
 Shaft's animation work on the trilogy has been praised as being uniquely experimental with 2D and CG effects, which some reviewers described as not always mixing well, but has nonetheless been called "gorgeous."

 In the late 2010s, a number of other creative staff left the studio.
 Yuki Yase left after directing The Beheading Cycle: The Blue Savant and the Nonsense Bearer (2016–17), and moved with animation producer Kousuke Matsunaga to David Production where he directed the first season of Fire Force (2019).
 CG director Shinya Takano and at-the-time production assistants Reo Honjouya, Shou Sugawara, and Kenichirou Yano also transferred to David Production with Matsunaga; though, Yase has continued to contribute as a storyboard artist to Shaft works into the 2020s.
-Tomoyuki Itamura, who directed the rest of the Monogatari series after Oishi's commitment to Kizumonogatari, left the studio after the production of Owarimonogatari II (2017) taking and Izumi Takizawa, a color designer with the studio since the late 90s, with him.
+Tomoyuki Itamura, who directed the rest of the Monogatari series after Oishi's commitment to Kizumonogatari, left the studio after the production of Owarimonogatari II (2017) and took Izumi Takizawa, a color designer with the studio since the late 90s, with him.